moj-analytical-services/iceberg-evaluation/docs/README.md

 In order of importance :
 1. Compatibility with existing tech stack and tool sets
 2. Minimise running costs
 3. Minimise code complexity / maximise readability
 3. Minimise execution time

+- Time is less important because use daily batch processes which run over night
+- Time is still relevant because:
-Time is less important than cost because our data pipelines consist of batch processes which run over night, although there is a direct relationship between time and cost for Glue PySpark
+  - there is a direct relationship between time and cost for Glue PySpark
+  - Athena has run time limitations

 ---
 ## TPC-DS Benchmark